Brooklyn Cat Sitting and Boarding

 If you are pleased with the services provided by the sitter that you hire through us for the first time, we encourage you to build a relationship with that person.
 You will find that our sitters are open and receptive to building long-term relationships with their clients.
 Aside from the obvious practical benefits of doing so (e.g., having a sitter available on little or virtually no notice), there’s a wonderful side benefit: your cat starts to remember the sitter as a regular visitor.

 Katie’s Kitty of Brooklyn also offers a unique and incomparable boarding service in a variety of loving “host family homes” all across Brooklyn.
-We are dedicated to the happiness and well being of cats and dogs.
+We are dedicated to the happiness and well being of your pets.
 Katie’s Kitty will make special arrangements for your pet that far surpass what’s offered in a traditional Brooklyn kennel.
 Every home is available to be seen by appointment before you make your decision.
 For the purpose of putting you at ease, we invite you to bring your pet to one of our homes for a free “play date” so that you, your pet and the sitter can become acquainted before arrangements are finalized.

 Most of the host homes that serve Katie’s Kitty only board one animal at a time.
 This greatly increases the amount of personalized attention that your pet will receive.
 In some instances, the boarder may have a pet of his or her own (in which case, that would be disclosed to you beforehand).
 Although your cat may initially be afraid and go into hiding, unlike a kennel environment, s/he will be dealing with only one person.
 And if that person is truly a cat lover (cats can tell), your feline companion will warm up to the new caregiver within a period of a few days.